 I’m Max Rashbrooke, and I write about economic inequality and democratic renewal.
-I also write arts profiles and review concerts and books.
+I’m also a journalist, public speaker and reviewer.

 For publicity purposes, the following is my short bio: